Summit County, Utah Property Taxes

 Property taxes in Summit County are calculated based on the tax assessed value, which is often lower than the actual market value due to property tax exemptions such as the homestead or senior exemption.

 Understanding your county's property tax system, exemptions, and reduction opportunities can lead to significant savings.
-Whether you live in Park City or another part of Summit County, knowing local tax details benefits homeowners and investors.
+Whether you live in Summit County or another part of Summit County, knowing local tax details benefits homeowners and investors.

 Summit County, Utah Property Tax Bill Calculator